Acomage/material/README.md

    ```

 # Build it from source
-To Build the project from source, you need:
+To Build the Lean4 version of project from source, you need:
 - lake
 - Futhark
 - ISPC (I use ISPC for the Futhark backend, but you can use other backends too)